Nafuzi Zain

-Mohd Nafuzi bin Mohd Zain (born 27 October 1978) is a Malaysian football coach and former football player who is the current head coach of Malaysia national under-23 team.
+Mohd Nafuzi bin Mohd Zain (born 27 October 1978) is a Malaysian football coach and former football player who is currently the head coach of Malaysia Super League club Terengganu.

 Career

 Nafuzi played in the Kelantan youth teams between 1996 and 1997.
 In 1998, he had an offer to play with Terengganu senior squads.
 With Terengganu, he won Malaysia FA Cup in 2000 and Malaysia Cup in 2001.
 After that, he transferred to Kedah which he had successfully won treble with them in 2007.
 Nafuzi signs with his former youth team, Kelantan in 2008.

 As a national player, he also was part of the Malaysia squad at the 1997 FIFA World Youth Championship when Malaysia became a host tournament.

 After retired as footballer, he ventured into coaching in 2011.